Startup business ideas in Canada with low setup costs

 How to choose the right startup idea

 The best startup idea is the practical one.
-It's the one that matches your skills, fits your budget, and serves a real market need.
+It matches your skills, fits your budget, and serves a real market need.
 Here's how to narrow down your options.

 Consider your skills and experience